freehandle/breeze/README.md

 }
 ```

-where anyone with __minimumStake__ deposited is elebigible to candidate for a validator.
+where anyone providing a __minimumStake__ deposit is elebigible to candidate for a validator.

 If the permission field is left empty the network will be permissionless, and anyone can candidate to become a validator.